How ADATA SSDs Fail

 SU800 & SU650: Silicon Motion FTL Corruption

 The ADATA SU800 uses a Silicon Motion SM2258 controller with DRAM cache.
-The SU650 is a DRAM-less budget drive that shipped with SM2258XT controllers in early production, then switched to Realtek or Maxio controllers in later batches without changing the model name.
+The SU650 is a DRAM-less budget drive that shipped with SM2258XT controllers in early production, then switched to Realtek RTS5735DLQ or Maxio MAS0902 / MAS1102 controllers in later batches without changing the model name.
 Both controllers store critical Flash Translation Layer data in TLC NAND.
 When those NAND pages degrade past the controller's LDPC error correction capacity, the FTL mapping corrupts.
 The drive enters ROM mode: it reports 0GB, 1GB, or 1023MB capacity in BIOS & may display a raw controller string like "SM2258XT" instead of "ADATA SU650."
 This is the same failure mechanism that produces the SATAFIRM S11 lockout on Phison-based SSDs.
 PC-3000 SSD's Silicon Motion utility loads a safe mode module to bypass the corrupted boot sequence & reconstruct the FTL from NAND residuals.

 XPG SX8200 Pro: Controller Swap & Firmware Instability